- 26 regular full-time faculty

 - Gerry Canavan, Assistant Professor.
 20th and 21st Century Literature; Popular Culture; Critical Theory

-- John Curran, Professor and Director of Renascence Studies.
+- John Curran, Professor, Director of Graduate Studies and Editor of Renascence: Essays on Values in Literature.
 Renaissance Literature; Shakespeare.

-- Leah Flack, Assistant Professor.
+- Leah Flack, Associate Professor.
 20th-c British Literature, Modernism.

 - Steven Hartman Keiser, Associate